recurly/recurly-client-dotnet/README.md

 # Recurly .NET Client

-The Recurly .NET Client library is an open source library to interact with Recurly's subscription management from your ASP.Net website.
-The library interacts with Recurly's [REST API](http://support.recurly.com/faqs/api).
-This library works with .NET 2.0 and greater.
+The Recurly .NET Client library is an open source library to interact with Recurly's subscription management from your .NET application.
+The library interacts with Recurly's [REST API](https://docs.recurly.com/api).
+This library works with .NET 3.5 and greater and targets v2 of the Recurly API.

 ## Installation

 The easiest way to get the source code is to click the **Download Source** button at the top of this page.
 Alternatively, you can use git.
 With git installed, the easiest way to download the Recurly .NET Client is with the git command:

     git clone git://github.com/recurly/recurly-client-net.git C:\path\to\recurly